BIOLASE Inc. (BIOL) upgraded Issued by Wall Street Gurus

 BIOL’s Market Performance

-BIOL stocks went down by -8.32% for the week, with a monthly drop of -3.09% and a quarterly performance of -8.47%, while its annual performance rate touched -44.90%.
-The volatility ratio for the week stands at 4.39% while the volatility levels for the past 30 days are set at 7.34% for BIOLASE Inc..
-The simple moving average for the period of the last 20 days is -9.55% for BIOL stocks with a simple moving average of -30.40% for the last 200 days.
+BIOL stocks went up by 17.41% for the week, with a monthly jump of 10.94% and a quarterly performance of 15.72%, while its annual performance rate touched -33.26%.
+The volatility ratio for the week stands at 8.40% while the volatility levels for the past 30 days are set at 7.46% for BIOLASE Inc..
+The simple moving average for the period of the last 20 days is 38.95% for BIOL stocks with a simple moving average of 8.42% for the last 200 days.

 Analysts’ Opinion of BIOL